md-random/Battle/README.md

 - **1.2**: Implemented 3x4 grid layout, added Player and Monster components, updated styling and fonts
 - **1.3**: Added cooldown system for secondary and special attacks, improved combat mechanics
 - **1.4**: Separated player and monster combat result messages, ensured correct display of player stats and life updates during combat
+- **1.5**: Fixed issue with player life not updating when hit by monster; added null checks in Player component to prevent errors.

 ## Logic and Function Explanations